 Chelsea Old Town Hall itself

-You can also grab a cute group photo on the steps once you're done with confetti - or do them all there if your group is small enough, and another wedding doesn't need to follow you out the doors.
+You can also grab a cute group photo of all your wedding guests on the steps once you're done with confetti - or do all your family group photos there if your group is small enough, and another wedding doesn't need to follow you out the doors.

 The flowers around the door also make a sweet backdrop to photos, so think about taking the time to take a couple shot on the steps if you have a chance.